gavinsimon1/resume/README.md

 # Gavin Simon

-I am a front end developer and digital marketer working toward becoming a full stack developer.
-I have learned so much in the 4 years I've been building websites and running digital campaigns.
+I am a digital marketer and web developer in Honolulu, Hawaii.
 I am currently in charge of Digital Operations at The Harris Agency.
 I'm part of a great team working hard surpass client expectations.

 ## Experience:
 ### [The Harris Agency](https://www.harris-agency.com/)